 9 April 1991 - 25 June 2013

-Supporting young people aged 16-24 (and their families), living with Congenital Heart Disease, in the South West.
+Supporting young people aged 16-24 (and their families), living with Congenital Heart Disease, in South Wales and the South West.

 We would also like to increase awareness and understanding of the challenges that living with CHD imposes on young people and their families.
 In addition improve training opportunities for non medical professionals coming into contact with these young people.